OPENAIRINTERFACE/openairinterface5g/ci-scripts/yaml_files/5g_l2sim_tdd/README.md

   </tr>
 </table>

-This page is only valid for an `Ubuntu18` host.
+This page is valid for an `Ubuntu18` host.
-It has also been tested also on `Ubuntu 20.04.1 LTS`.
+It is also valid for `Ubuntu 20.04`.

 This tutorial is only valid once this file is merged into the `develop` branch.
 # 1. Adapt the `docker-compose` to your environment #
-The yaml file is in the following directory:  `ci-scripts/yaml_files/5g_l2sim_tdd`</br>
+The yaml file is in the following directory:  `ci-scripts/yaml_files/5g_l2sim_tdd`

 In the `SMF` section, provide your own DNS IP address:

 ```yaml